The Ultimate Guide to Engineered Oak Flooring: What You Need to Know

 - 3 min read

 If you’ve ever typed "engineered oak flooring" into a search engine, you’ll know — it’s a minefield out there.
-Thousands of products, hundreds of companies, endless promises of "the best" — but how do you know what’s genuinely good, and why do prices vary so wildly?
+Thousands of products, hundreds of companies, endless promises of "the best" — but how do you know what’s genuinely good?
+Why do prices vary so wildly?
+Let’s break it down.

 Why Is It So Hard to Compare Engineered Oak Floors?